tfatykhov/WinkRedNode/BlueMix/README.md

 <b>Configure your bluemix node-red instance with basic authentication and add freeboard and pushbullet nodes (example for MS Windows workstation)</b>
 In order to add additional nodes to your cloud instance you need node name from npm (for example node-red-contrib-freeboard is the name for freeboard package)

- * Please copy all files and folders to your local drive (for example c:\BlueMix)
+ * Please copy all files and folders from this directlry to your local drive (for example c:\BlueMix)
  * Open package.json file with text editor and add that package name to dependecies section.
 This dstribution already have it added so you can just check syntax or skip this step
  * Open manifest.yml file with any text editor
  * update values for  NODE_RED_USERNAME and  NODE_RED_PASSWORD: with any desired values.